gojek/ziggurat/README.md

 - rabbit-mq - The queues that are part of the retry mechanism
 - retry - The number of times the message should be retried and if retry flow should be enabled or not
 - jobs - The number of consumers that should be reading from the retry queues and the prefetch count of each consumer
 - http-server - Ziggurat starts an http server by default and gives apis for ping health-check and deadset management.
 This defines the port and the number of threads of the http server.
+It also controls the graceful shutdown timeout of the HTTP server.
+Default is `30000ms`
 - new-relic - If report-errors is true, whenever a :failure keyword is returned from the mapper-function or an exception is raised while executing it, an error is reported to new-relic.
 You can skip this flow by disabling it.

 ## Contribution